A Guide to Teaching English in Colombia

 What’s the salary range and how does it compare to the cost of living?

-Salaries vary dramatically depending on the institution.
+Salaries for teaching English in Colombia vary dramatically depending on the institution.
 Public schools’ salary is around $500 a month.
 An English institution can pay anything between $680 and $1,180 a month, Universities tend to pay between $1,180 and $1,700 a month.
 Private schools pay by far the most with salaries anywhere between $1,700 and $4,000 a month excluding bonuses, accommodation, visa and accommodation costs, which are also covered by the schools.

 The cost of living in Colombia is relatively low, you can rent a nice apartment in a good area of one of the cities for around $340 a month, accommodation outside of the cities or in the small towns can be as low as $100 a month.
 Food is cheap with an average meal costing between $2 and $6.